AdobeDocs/pass.en/help/authentication/tve-dashboard-programmers.md

 1. Go to the **Programmers** tab under **Configurations** in the left panel.
 1. Select **Add new programmer** at the top of the list.
 1. In the **New programmer** dialog box, enter a media company identifier in **Programmer Id**.
-1. Enter a commercial brand name you want to display in console in **Display name**.
+1. Enter a commercial brand name you want to be displayed in the console under **Display name**.
 1. Select **Add programmer**.

+>[!NOTE]
+>
-A new configuration is created and ready to be pushed to the server.
-The new programmer will be added to the list on the **Programmers** page only after review and push changes.
-For more details, view [Review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).
+>A new local configuration change is pending and ready to be pushed to the server.
+The new programmer will be added only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).